-Brazil has conducted 482,743 coronavirus tests: health official
+Brazil has processed 337,595 coronavirus tests: health official

-RIO DE JANEIRO (Reuters) - Brazil has processed 482,743 tests for the novel coronavirus in official labs, a health ministry official said on Tuesday, up from around 181,000 tests on April 22, when the government previously reported testing numbers.
+BRASILIA (Reuters) - Brazil has processed 337,595 tests for the novel coronavirus in official labs, a health ministry official said on Tuesday, up from around 181,000 tests on April 22, when the government previously reported testing numbers.

 Eduardo Macario, deputy secretary for health vigilance, told reporters that an additional 95,144 tests are currently being analyzed in official labs and 50,004 are waiting to enter the labs for processing.

+(This story corrects number of tests processed in headline and first paragraph)

-Reporting by Pedro Fonseca; Writing by Jake Spring
+Reporting by Pedro Fonseca; writing by Jake Spring